aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 Moreover, it can be argued that some of the original 23 GoF patterns for OOP languages can be entirely avoided when using languages with a different set of abstractions, for instance: higher order functions and lambdas from Functional Programming @revengenerds.
 Indeed, many of these functional abstractions have made, and are making, their way into modern OOP languages and common practice.

-As has become customary for us, we will quote Dijsktra in closing, who once said about OOP that: "Object-oriented programming is an exceptionally bad idea which could only have originated in California." @dijkstraOOp
+We will (again) quote Dijsktra in closing, who once said about OOP that: "Object-oriented programming is an exceptionally bad idea which could only have originated in California." @dijkstraOOp

 Despite the fair criticism, some from illustrous critics, OOP is still the dominant approach in the software industry.
 It has brought programming abstractions a little closer to the human mind, with its insistence on the familiar "object" metaphor.